 Why’s it so hard to recover?
-Well, to start with, we are constantly being told it’s hard, so we believe it’s hard, we are told by those who’ve survived before and all the obstacles it’s going to be hard and tricky, so then when you’re doing well after a week, a month or six months, your mind begins to think, this was supposed to be hard so some of the us then question what’s wrong with me why is this so easy, then we start looking for obstacles.
+Well, to start with, we are constantly being told it’s hard, so we believe it’s hard, we are told by those who’ve survived before and all the obstacles it’s going to be complicated and tricky, so then when you’re doing well after a week, a month or six months, your mind begins to think, this was supposed to be hard so some of the us then question what’s wrong with me why is this so easy, then we start looking for obstacles.
 It becomes hard again, instead focus on if you work on yourself one moment at a time, if you look inwards to heal and recover step by step, it will become easy to recover, and remember that it will become easy, the more your mind hears it from you, the more it believes it and the more it’ll help you make it easy.
 I’m not saying it is easy; I’m saying focus on the fact it is, don’t miss steps out, just keep looking at the things you have healed from so far, or where you’d like to be next year at this time, focus on creating the thoughts in your mind that work for you.